zalando/skipper/docs/reference/egress.md

 `-credentials-paths` command line flag.
 Filenames are used to define the name of the secret, which will be used as a lookup key.

-Files need to be created before skipper started, and as of today skipper doesn't find new files automatically.
+The files need to be created before skipper is started, and as of today skipper doesn't find new files automatically.
 This might change in the future.